18F/handbook/_pages/welcome-to-TTS/getting-started.md

 -   [Post-award management](https://docs.google.com/presentation/d/1pBm3jTlkvPJyOX3KtbjZVcFkKrEwCyqJ9jdOXh0PPuA/edit#slide=id.g57d5603040_0_23)

-After that, dive into the relevant handbook pages or ask any questions you may have in [#acquisition](https://gsa-tts.slack.com/messages/C054NH1FW).
+After that, dive into the relevant handbook pages --- [this is a good starting point](https://handbook.18f.gov/working-on-an-acquisition-engagement/) -- or ask any questions you may have in [#acquisition](https://gsa-tts.slack.com/messages/C054NH1FW).
 If you want to go really deep there are [free courses available](https://www.fai.gov/certification/contracting-fac-c) from the Federal Acquisition Institute.

 ## Government budgeting